farid-hadi/install-wp/README.md

 You can copy the files `install-wp/conf/mysql-opts-admin-template.cnf` and `install-wp/conf/mysql-opts-site-template.cnf` to create your option files.
 These files must be placed in `~/install-wp/conf/` and must be named `mysql-opts-admin.cnf` and `mysql-opts-site.cnf` respectively.

-**Important:** Make sure your restrict access to these files so that unauthorized users can't see your database passwords!
+**Important:** Make sure you restrict access to these files so that unauthorized users can't see your database passwords!

 Copy the MySQL option files and set the correct permissions: